 Western ground snakes are found in the southwestern part of the United States.
 Its territory runs to the west from Missouri through Arizona and into California.
 This snake’s range also extends north into parts of Oregon.
 In addition, it’s found in Durango, Sonora, and Coahuila in northern Mexico.

 These snakes live in a rocky hillside habitat where they can burrow into the loose, sandy ground.
 They are particularly active during their breeding season in the spring and in the summer when they lay their eggs.

 In some regions, these snakes go into brumation when the weather becomes colder in November.
-This period of brumation allows them to keep warm and save their energy for breeding season.
-Western ground snakes come out of brumation in the later part of February or early in the month of March.
+This period of brumation allows them to keep warm and save their energy for the breeding season.
+Western ground snakes come out of brumation in the later part of February or early in March.

 It is in the Reptilia class and the Colubridae family.

 The Different Types of Western Ground Snake

 Though the western ground snake doesn’t have subspecies, the snake comes in an array of colors and patterns.
 All of them have a cream-colored ventral area, which can help a person differentiate them from other small makes such as the flat-headed and red-bellied snakes.
 The scales of the common ground snake are also smooth, while those of snakes such as the similar-looking rough earth snake are keeled.
 The western ground snake can be told apart from other members of Sonora by differences in their tails or noses.
 Scientists sometimes but not always can tell the snakes apart by simply noting where they live.

 Western ground snakes can come in solid colors, which are most often shades of brown, gray, orange, or red.
 They can be striped or have full or partial bands.
 Bands are usually black, though some snakes found in west Texas have gray cross bands.
 The color patterns of the snake do not change with age and do not disclose the animal’s sex.